acidstout/openweathermap-widget/README.md

 Please note that I do not provide an empty index.php file with my WordPress plugins, because security by obscurity is poor man's choice instead of using a proper configuration.

 ## Settings
 * Location: Enter something like Long Beach, CA or just Los Angeles.
-Alternatively just enter the location ID as provided on the OpenWeatherMap.org website.
+Alternatively enter the location ID as provided on the OpenWeatherMap.org website.
+To use the browser's geolocation capabilities enable the "automatic" option.
+This will disable the location input field.
 * Units: °F or °C (default).
 * Forecast: Shows forecast weather information for the configured number of days.
 * Override location title: Change the title of the location.